 If you are someone who suffers from allergies or asthma, Spirulina was found to help allergy suffers by lessening allergy symptoms.
 Spirulina suppresses the creation of Th2 cells, which contribute to inflammation.
 One researcher of a study wrote, “Spirulina is clinically effective on allergic rhinitis when compared with placebo.”

 For those who might have anemia, Spirulina might prove to be a help as well.
-In this study of older individuals with anemia, Spirulina supplementation was able to increase hemoglobin content of red blood cells and improve the immune system.
+In this study of older individuals with anemia, Spirulina supplementation was able to increase the hemoglobin content of red blood cells and improve the immune system.

 If you are an athlete, Spirulina might give you a boost by increasing endurance and greatly increasing the time it takes till fatigue.
 Men who were used to jogging were able to sprint longer periods of time before fatiguing.
 It might be beneficial since exercise increases oxidative damage, leading to muscle fatigue, and Spirulina can help against this with its high antioxidant level.